TRoy888/vim-python/README.md

 filetype plugin indent on
 syntax on

-" your custom mapping A
+" your custom mapping A A
 nnoremap <leader>v <Plug>TaskList
 </pre>